University of Mount Olive: Campus

-Academics

-The university is organized into three schools: the Robert L. Tillman School of Business, the School of Arts & Sciences, and the School of Agriculture and Biological Sciences.

-Rankings

-The University of Mount Olive's status shifted from a regional baccalaureate college to a regional university in 2019, causing a drop in ranking across the board.
-The university rankings table reflects the most recent rankings while the tabular shows historical rankings.

 Library system

 Moye Library is named for Reverend and Mrs. J. C. Moye who were active in the Free Will Baptist denomination.
 In 2006, the library facilities were expanded with the completion of the companion Communications Building.
 The first floor of the facility houses the reference desk, reference collection, periodicals collection, the Everett Room, the Sawyer Room, and most staff offices.
 The Circulation Desk is located on the first floor of the main lobby joining the Communications Building and Moye Library.

 The library's special collections include: